Ozzmosis: Recording and production

 Ozzmosis was Ozzy's first and only album to feature Butler, drummer Deen Castronovo and keyboardist Rick Wakeman.
 Guitars were by his long-time band member Wylde, although Steve Vai was originally slated to perform on the album after writing songs with Osbourne in 1994 (of which only "My Little Man" remained).
-Vai reportedly left the project due to a "falling out" with Osbourne, although Wylde maintains they are still friends.
+In a 2023 interview, Vai said that he "is sitting on a whole Ozzy album" from this time.
+Vai reportedly left the project due to a "falling out" with Osbourne, although Wylde maintains they remained friends.

 Prior to Beinhorn's involvement, Ozzmosis was to be produced by Michael Wagener, who had mixed the preceding No More Tears.
 Songs were recorded with Wagener, and a different lineup including bassist Mike Inez and drummer Randy Castillo, with the intention of making the album sound similar to No More Tears.
 Pre Production with that lineup happened at Granny's House Recording Studio in Reno, NV in early 1994 after the "No More Tours" Tour.
 However, with seven songs completed, Epic Records allegedly requested a change in production style and replaced Wagener with Beinhorn.
 Of Wagener's produced material, "Perry Mason", "See You on the Other Side", "Tomorrow" and "Old LA Tonight" were rerecorded with Beinhorn, "Aimee" and "Living with the Enemy" were released as B-sides, and "Slow Burn" remained unreleased.
 Wagener's version of "See You on the Other Side" was later released on 2005 box set Prince of Darkness and his demo of "Perry Mason" was released in 2005.

 "After doing Ozzmosis with Michael Beinhorn producing," Ozzy remarked in 2001, "I didn't care if I never made another album again.
 There'd be these fucking mind games.
 He'd have me singing all day, and then I'd get three-quarters through and he'd go, 'Your voice sounds tired.
 Let's pick it up tomorrow.'
 And I knew that the next day he'd go, 'Your voice has changed.
 Let's start again.'"